 —Your doctor will insert a lubricated, gloved finger into the rectum.
 The doctor will check the rectum for lumps or abnormal areas.

 The test is painless, though you may feel some pressure.

 - Fecal occult blood test

 —A small sample of stool is placed on a special card.
 It is then tested by a lab for hidden blood.

 Blood can be present in the stool for many reasons.
 Colorectal cancer will not always cause blood in the stool.
-If positive, the test should be followed up with a more specific test such as endoscopy.
+If positive, the test will be followed up with additional tests.
 A negative result does not guarantee that colorectal cancer is not present.

 Copyright © Nucleus Medical Media, Inc.

 virtual colonoscopy is a type of CT scan that takes detailed images of the rectum and colon.
 It does not require the insertion of a tube into the colon.
 Some of the benefits of a virtual colonoscopy include: